 Here’s a next-level skill for 2025: Metadata.
 Grab it, slice and dice it, and use it for actionable insight.
+"Data-driven marketing decisions should be everyone’s highest concern," says social media software company HeyOrca!
 We’ve got data from everywhere now, so the challenge for 2025 is going to be knowing (finally) how to use it.

 Here are some ideas for how we’ll be using data in 2025 (some of these are already happening):

 - Use smartphone geo-location to text coupons to consumers that travel near a particular retailer

 - Improve supply chain through IoT-connected refrigerators

 - Cisco suggests metadata will be used to change rendering standards in television, “enabling in-show modification of complex moving objects”

 - Tailor the path of just-in-time advertising to fit an audience’s behavioral characteristics with digital ad decision systems

 If you’re trying to develop new skills for 2025, look to companies like Cisco, who suggest, “Agencies, media-buyers, aggregators, and studios need to start today by developing audience-tracking capabilities; better metadata that describes video, scenes, and technical production details; and new analytics to better predict viewership, timing, and demand.”